microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/02 - Copilot capabilities for SQL database in Microsoft Fabric/02 - Copilot capabilities for SQL database in Microsoft Fabric.md

    ```

-2. Observe the query errors (issue) and then select **Fix query errors**.
+2. Observe the T-SQL errors (issue) and then select **Fix query errors**.

    !["A picture of a demonstrating an issue and finding the Fix Query Errors button in the quick actions next to the Run button in the Query Editor.."](FixQueryErrors.png)

-3. Observe the updated query along with the comment that clearly states where the issue was in the query.
+3. Observe the updated T-SQL along with the comment that clearly states where the issue was in the T-SQL.
 Now click on **Run** to see the results.
    !["A picture of a demonstrating added comment at the bottom about what was fixed and query results returned successfully."](../../img/graphics/Copilot/AutoFixComment.png)

   >**Note:** Copilot responses may not match what is shown in the screenshot but will provide similar results.

-4. Aside from fixing the query errors, Copilot can also explain a query to you.
-Select **Explain query** and Copilot will add comments to your query explaining parts of the query.
+4. Aside from fixing the T-SQL errors, Copilot can also explain a T-SQL to you.
+Select **Explain query** and Copilot will add comments to your T-SQL explaining the T-SQL.
    !["A picture of a demonstrating steps to select Explain query and then showing the inline comments in the query editor."](../../img/graphics/Copilot/ExplainQuery.png)

 ## Section 2: Using Copilot Chat Pane

 ### Task 2.1: Chat Pane - Natural Language to SQL

-1. First open the new query or clear the previous one to have a blank query editor.
-Next, select the **Copilot** option.
+1. Open the new query window and select the **Copilot** option.

    ![](../../img/graphics/database9.png)